Washington State Cougars: Football

 During the 2001–03 seasons, the Cougar football teams were distinguished by three ten-win seasons, three top ten poll rankings, and appearances in the Sun, Rose, and Holiday Bowls.
 The Cougars shared the Pac-10 title in 2002.
 Alumnus Paul Wulff, WSU's 31st head coach, was fired in late November 2011, after compiling a record in four seasons.
 Mike Leach coached the team from 2012 to 2019, guiding them to six bowl games.
 Leach left to coach Mississippi State in 2020 and was replaced by Hawaii head coach Nick Rolovich.
 Rolovitch was fired in October 2021 for not complying with the state's COVID-19 vaccine mandate.
 Defensive coordinator Jake Dickert was named the interim head coach.

 Basketball

 The 1916–17 team had a 25–1 record, and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
 When George Raveling was head coach (1972–1983), the Cougars were among the Pac-10's top teams and went to the NCAA tournament in 1980 and 1983.
+Early in his WSU tenure, Raveling coined what would become a legendary phrase -- "Conference of Champions" -- to describe the then-Pac-8 because playing against perennial national champion UCLA was a selling point on the recruiting trail.

 Before becoming head coach in 2005, Tony Bennett spent three seasons at WSU as an assistant to his father, Dick Bennett.
 In the 2006–07 and 2007–08 seasons, his Cougar teams had 26 wins each, tying the WSU record set by the 1940–41 team.
 In April 2009, Bennett left for Virginia in the Atlantic Coast Conference (ACC).